akuity/awesome-argo/README.md

 ## Acknowledgement

-Some of the blogposts and videos are selected from [Argo's community blogs and presentations](https://github.com/argoproj/argoproj#community-blogs-and-presentations).
+Some blogposts and videos are selected from [Argo's community blogs and presentations](https://github.com/argoproj/argoproj#community-blogs-and-presentations).

 Thanks to the contributors who've submitted pull requests to add the original references to the following locations:
 * [Argo Workflows](https://github.com/argoproj/argo-workflows/blob/master/README.md#community-blogs-and-presentations)